nawarajkhadka/MongoDotNet/README.md

 2. Run the application:

-Feel free to explore and expand this repository as needed. 🎉
+Feel free to explore and expand this repository as needed.
+The dockerfile is not updated. 🎉